ff0000-ad-tech/ad-docs/README.md

 # Welcome

-Our philosophy is *,deluxe banner creative,*:
+Our philosophy is *deluxe banner creative*:
-  * Ads can be *,sexy,*!
+  * Ads can be *sexy*!
-  * Creative should be able make *,full use,* of the placement's capabilities.
+  * Creative should be able make *full use* of the placement's capabilities.
-  * The execution ought to be *,technically efficient,* & respectful of user experience.
+  * The execution ought to be *technically efficient* & respectful of user experience.

 Our framework is built to enable high-volume production of such units, without involving oneself in the complicated mechanics of modern web development.